nram-solace/solace-queue-browser-gui-v2/SolaceQueueBrowserGui/docs/USER_GUIDE.md

 - `messagingPw`: Messaging client password (supports encrypted format with ENC:)

-See `../config/sample-config.json` for a sample configuration file with multiple broker entries.
-Copy this file to `config/default.json` and update it with your specific broker connection details.
+See `../config/sample-config-plain.json` or `../config/sample-config-encrypted.json` for sample configuration files with multiple broker entries.
+Copy one of these files to `config/default.json` and update it with your specific broker connection details.

 ---